pratikkathesia/ChakraPDF/README.md

 # ChakraPDF

 Welcome to **ChakraPDF**, an intuitive web application that seamlessly transforms your documents.
 This project provides robust tools to convert DOCX files to PDF,images to PDF and combine multiple PDFs into a single document.
-Designed with a modern UI, powered by React and Three.js.
+Designed with a modern Material UI, powered by React and Three.js.
 ChakraPDF offers a smooth user experience for all your document conversion needs.

 ## 🚀 Features